ngadiyar93/ngadiyar93.github.io/Random.md

 I spent my childhood in the coastal city of [Mangalore (Mangaluru)](https://en.wikipedia.org/wiki/Mangalore) in the state of Karnataka on the western coast of India.
 Mangalore has several monickers including **the cradle of indian banking**, **the ice-cream capital of India**, **the city of smart / well-educated people in Karnataka** etc.

-I was fortunate enough to live for a long time in the city of Mangalore which is extremely diverse in terms of religion, culture, and languages.
+Mangalore is extremely diverse in terms of religion, culture, and languages.
 This has led me to learn several languages and acquire a flare for languages.
 I can comfortably speak, read and write in English, Kannada, Hindi, Sanskrit.
 I can also speak Konkani and Tulu (they do not have an official script), as well as comprehend Tamil and Telugu to a reasonable extent.
 My native language (the one I speak with family) is [Konkani](https://en.wikipedia.org/wiki/Konkani_language).
 Among the numerous dialects of Konkani, I speak the [Gaud Saraswat Brahmin](https://en.wikipedia.org/wiki/Gaud_Saraswat_Brahmin) dialect at home.

+### Inspirations
 One of my great-uncles, Prof. N.R.
 Kamath was a pioneering Chemical Engineer, professor of Chemical Engineering, and the first deputy director of the Indian Institute of Technology Bombay (IIT-Bombay).
 I have always looked up to his life and career for inspiration, as I also want to tread in the path of teaching and research.
 His students have established a named professorship at IIT-Bomaby in his name.
 A youtube video about his life can be found [here](https://www.youtube.com/watch?v=4qMXQki9hqU) and some more material is [here](https://fundamatics.net/article/n-r-kamath-an-iconoclast-and-an-educator/)

 I am also proud to note that several people with origins from Mangalore have significantly contributed to electrical engineering (specifically power engineering).
 This includes [Prof. Mangalore Anant Pai (M.A.
-Pai)](https://ece.illinois.edu/about/directory/faculty/mapai) at the University of Illinois Urbana-Champaign and [Prof. Jayant Baliga](https://www.ece.ncsu.edu/people/bjbaliga/) at NC State University (Inventor of the IGBT)
+Pai)](https://ece.illinois.edu/about/directory/faculty/mapai) at the University of Illinois Urbana-Champaign and [Prof. Jayant Baliga](https://www.ece.ncsu.edu/people/bjbaliga/) at NC State University (Inventor of the IGBT).
+They have never ceased to inspire me..

 ### Hobbies
 Since childhood, I haven't been athletic.
 I tried my hand at cricket and volleyball, but I was too bad.
 I used to spend the sports / physical education class hours in school, at the library or playing chess / board games.